Leea Burgundy (Leea coccinea) Indoor Care and Common Problems with Remedies

 Repotting

-Replace the top 2-3 in. of soil every 2-3 years for mature Leea Burgundy plants while taking care not to injure the roots as it can lead to disease infestation.
+Replace the top 2-3 inches of soil every 2-3 years for mature Leea Burgundy plants while taking care not to injure the roots as it can lead to disease infestation.

 Pruning